 The Cisco ASA 5500 series has models:

 Cisco ASA 5505, Cisco ASA 5510, Cisco ASA 5515-X, Cisco ASA 5520, Cisco ASA 5525-X, Cisco ASA 5540, Cisco ASA 5550, Cisco ASA 5555-X, Cisco ASA 5585-X.

 Adaptive Security Appliance (ASA) –

-ASA is Cisco security device that can perform basic firewall capabilities with VPN capabilities, antivirus and many other features.
+ASA is a Cisco security device that can perform basic firewall capabilities with VPN capabilities, antivirus, and many other features.
 Some of the features of ASA are:

 - Packet filtering –

 Packet filtering is a simple process of filtering the incoming or outgoing packet on the basis of rules defined on the ACL which has been applied to the device.
 It consists of various permit or deny conditions.
 If the traffic matches one of the rules, no other rule is matched and the matched rule is executed.